johannaschott/NascentPerFeature_Sung_et_al/README.md

 ![binom2](https://user-images.githubusercontent.com/37538623/235511542-efab4876-92d1-4f09-a68f-bdc90050d99f.png)

-In <Title of mansucript>, we estimated these parameters separately for intronic and spliced fragments as well as for regulatory groups of genes.<sup>3</sup>
+In <Title of mansucript>, we estimated these parameters separately for intronic and spliced fragments as well as for regulatory groups of genesin order to draw conclusions about splicing efficiency within nascent and pre-existing RNA during ribotoxic stress.<sup>3</sup>

 ### Steps
 * Alignment to the genome using STAR<sup>4</sup>